 By Max Gao

-Nearly six weeks after their five-set match at Wimbledon, World No. 2 Daniil Medvedev got revenge on World No. 13 Hubert Hurkacz, rallying from a set down to edge out the Pole in a three-set thriller under the lights of the Aviva Centre.
+Nearly six weeks after their five-set match at Wimbledon, World No. 2 Daniil Medvedev got revenge on World No. 13 Hubert Hurkacz, rallying from a set down to edge out the Pole in a three-set thriller under the lights of the Sobeys Stadium.
 With a 2-6, 7-6(6), 7-6(5) victory over Hurkacz, Medvedev will now face big-serving American John Isner — who defeated No. 11 seed Gael Monfils, 7-6(5), 6-4, to cap off the night session — for a place in Sunday’s final.

 Medvedev Outlasts Hurkacz in Third-Set Tiebreak